Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The FLYING DOLPHIN XXIX having left Piraeus and now heading towards Aegina.

 While the FLYING DOLPHIN XXIX was heading towards the Saronic Gulf and the wider Aegean Sea, the GEORGIOS BROUFAS II in the meantime began to head towards Salamina, which can only be accessed by the small passageway leading ships near the island of Psyttaleia, and the suburban neighborhoods of Drapetsona, Keratsini and Perama.
 Drapetsona can be spotted as soon as a ship heads West of the Piraeus exit pier.
 There, a large pier features various ships of all types, with some undergoing a refit while other remaining out of service.
-One of these ships was one that I knew quite well: the ZAKYNTHOS 1 of Kefalonian Lines.
-She suffered an engine failure prior to the summer 2018 season, which was never repaired and she missed the whole season (being replaced by the company's new acquisition, the ALEXANDRA L).
-Her future is now even further in doubt, as recent news stated that Kefalonian Lines ceased operations on the Ionian Sea and sold their flagship, the NISSOS KEFALONIA, to rivals Levante Ferries.
-The fates of the ZAKYNTHOS 1 and of the ALEXANDRA L are now uncertain.
+One of these ships was one that I knew quite well, as it was the ZAKYNTHOS I of Kefalonian Lines.
+She suffered an engine failure prior to the summer 2018 season, which was never repaired and she missed the whole season (being replaced by the company's new acquisition, namely the ALEXANDRA L).
+Her future is now even further in doubt, as recent news stated that Kefalonian Lines ceased operations on the Ionian Sea and sold their flagship, namely the NISSOS KEFALONIA, to rivals Levante Ferries.
+The fates of the ZAKYNTHOS I and of the ALEXANDRA L are now uncertain.
 Kefalonian Lines stated that they plan to operate outside of the Ionian Sea, although this seems like a really long shot.

 Next to her was the high speed ferry PAROS JET of Sea Jets.
-Unlike the ZAKYNTHOS 1, she was not permanently laid-up, instead she was just waiting to cover the service left by one her fleetmates in case she would suffer an engine failure.
-Generally, the PAROS JET was a spare ship used by Sea Jets in all their areas of operations.
+Unlike the ZAKYNTHOS I, she was not permanently laid-up, instead she was just waiting to cover the service left by one her fleetmates in case she would suffer an engine failure.
+Generally, the PAROS JET was a relief ship used by Sea Jets in all their areas of operations.
 She was also deployed on the Sporades and on the Piraeus-Chania line when ships owned by other companies and operating on these areas also went on to experience technical issues.

 In the meantime, the FLYING DOLPHIN XVII had also left Piraeus and was also heading towards Aegina.

 Next to the PAROS JET, I spotted the ferry PRINCE, a ship which had been recently acquired by European Seaways (or A-Ships Management), a company owned by the Arkoumanis family and which has been present on the Adriatic Sea since 1990.
-The ship was formerly known as the WIND AMBITION of C-Bed Floating Hotels, and has had several spells in Northern Europe (and also served on the Adriatic Sea as the ÇEŞME under the Turkish company Marmara Lines from 2002 to 2010).
+The ship was formerly known as the WIND AMBITION of C-Bed Floating Hotels, and she has had several spells in Northern Europe (and she also served on the Adriatic Sea as the ÇEŞME under the Turkish company Marmara Lines from 2002 to 2010).
 She was undergoing the last stages of her preparation for entry to service in Drapetsona, before sailing a few days after my trip to Igoumenitsa, where she spent her debut season under A-Ships Management on the Igoumenitsa-Corfu-Brindisi line.

 Right next to Drapetsona is the port and neighborhood of Keratsini, which features the containership terminal of Piraeus.
 It is now administered by the Chinese company COSCO, which has made several significant investments for the development and modernisation of the port and of the region.